RaySxySun/RaySxySun.github.io/_posts/2016-04-20-DesignPatterns-Factory-Method.md

 	- ConcreteCreator to define the factory method(Creator declares) so that it returns an instance of the appropriate ConcreteProduct.

 - **Consequences**:
-	- 1. Provides hooks for subclasses.
+	- 1.Provides hooks for subclasses.
-	- 2. Connects parallel class hierarchies.
+	- 2.Connects parallel class hierarchies.

 - **Related Patterns**:
 	- **Abstract Factory** is often implemented with factory methods.